Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 Blueberries and Tomatoes are the top picks.
 Blueberries have the highest mutation potential, making them ideal for stacking to the 5-mutation XP cap.
 Tomatoes grow very fast and appear frequently in daily quests, giving strong dual-purpose value.
 Avoid slow crops like Dragon Fruit and Pumpkin for XP grinding.

 Yes.
-The Free Pass covers all 50 tiers and players who complete all 6 daily quests consistently can reach Tier 50 before the season ends without spending Robux.
+The free pass covers all 50 tiers and players who complete all 6 daily quests consistently can reach Tier 50 before the season ends without spending Robux.
 The Premium Pass only changes the quality of rewards at each tier, not the XP needed to reach them.

 The gap between players who hit Tier 50 early and those who miss the deadline is almost never about time spent.
 It is about method.
 Complete all 6 daily quests and claim them immediately.
-Run Blueberries and Tomatoes with AoE mutation pets like Kappa or Griffin stacked with a Honey Sprinkler.
-Use the double-reset window on days you have two hours free.
+Run Blueberries and Tomatoes with AoE mutation pets like Kappa or Griffin, a Honey Sprinkler, and a Quetzal feeding mutations into the Moss Wyvern conversion chain at Level 47.